puppup420247-org/EdgeEnterprise/edgeenterprise/edge-default-browser.md

    ![Enable file association in group policy](./media/edge-learnmore-make-edge-default-browser/edge-learnmore-app-associations.png)

    > [!NOTE]
-   > If this setting is enabled and the user's device is domain-joined, the file is processed, and default associations are applied at logon.
-If this setting isn't configured or is turned off, or if the user's device isn't domain-joined, no associations are applied.
+   > If this setting is enabled and the user's device is domain-joined, the associations configuration file is processed the next time the user signs on.

 ## Set Microsoft Edge as the default browser on Azure Active Directory joined devices